 -

 Pictured is a patented device shown within its case, which is a pressing and straightening hot comb designed circa 1923.
 Howell’s design was impactful for three important reasons.
 First, unlike traditional hot combs heated on a stove, her design allowed for safe temperature control, reducing the risk of skin burns and damage to Black women’s hair.
-Second, she received U.S. Patent (c.
+Second, Howell received a patent (c.
 1923) for a "hair-straightening comb" that featured a hollow heated interior to distribute heat evenly.
-Three, placed within historical context; her invention came during the Golden Age of Black Haircare Entrepreneurship, alongside Madam C.J.
+Third, placed within historical context, her invention came during the a period of Black haircare entrepreneurship, alongside Madam C.J.
 Walker and Annie Malone, though Howell is less widely recognized.
 Even today, the hot comb remains at the intersection of Black hair autonomy and the pressures of Eurocentric beauty standards.

-Despite her parents’ hopes that she’d become a nurse or teacher, Christine was always drawn to hair and makeup.
+Despite Howell's parents’ hopes that she’d become a nurse or teacher, Howell was always drawn to hair and makeup.
 With no encouragement, she pursued beauty culture, by attending schools in Pittsburgh, Philadelphia, and New York City.
-In 1920, she opened her first salon in Princeton, NJ, and proudly served clients from as far as New York.
-In a 1958 article, Mrs. Howell described beauty culture as “something more than artificial fixing up” (Ringer 1958).
+In 1920, Howell opened her first salon in Princeton, NJ, and proudly served clients from as far as New York.
+In a 1958 article, Howell described beauty culture as “something more than artificial fixing up” (Ringer, “Non-Conformist Mount Success Ladder by Degrees: The Lady Next Door.”).

-Christine did even more.
-Under the banner of Christine Cosmetics, Inc., she opened a manufacturing facility dedicated to producing beauty products.
+Under the banner of Christine Cosmetics, Inc., Howell opened a manufacturing facility dedicated to producing beauty products.
 In 1935, she was appointed by Governor Harold Hoffman as an inaugural commissioner to the newly established New Jersey State Board of Cosmetology—becoming the first and only Black woman to serve on the board.
 The board was tasked with setting standards and regulations for the beauty culture industry.
-Her tenure was longstanding, and she eventually rose to serve as Chair.
+Howell's tenure was longstanding, and she eventually rose to serve as Chair.

-Published in 1936, Beauty Culture and Care of the Hair was written by C. M. Howell for Black students pursuing careers in hair care and cosmetology (Howell, 1936).
+Published in 1936, Beauty Culture and Care of the Hair was written by Howell for Black students pursuing careers in hair care and cosmetology (Howell, 1936).
 Howell was an active presence on the speaking circuit, giving as many as ten talks per year both locally and across the country.
-In Washington DC, she conferred with fellow Republican women on concerns of Black female voter participation in congressional and state campaigns (P. Greene 1946).
-Notably, she spoke at the 1937 Convention of the Agents of the Madame C.J.
-Walker Manufacturing Company in Indianapolis—the first such gathering since 1928 (Hackett, 1937).
-That same year, in February, she addressed the Jane Addams Club of the New Jersey College for Women, focusing on the condition of the “New Jersey Negro” and highlighting the achievements, challenges, and daily realities of Black residents in the state (The Omaha Guide, 1937).
-In March 1953, the Trenton YMCA hosted her talk, “Grooming—Care of Hair and Hands” (The Times, 1953).
+In Washington DC, she conferred with fellow Republican women on concerns of Black female voter participation in congressional and state campaigns (Greene, “GOP Women in Washington, Meet.”).
+That same year, in February, she addressed the Jane Addams Club of the New Jersey College for Women, focusing on the condition of the “New Jersey Negro” and highlighting the achievements, challenges, and daily realities of Black residents in the state (Funches, “News Notes.”).
+In March 1953, the Trenton YMCA hosted her talk, “Grooming—Care of Hair and Hands” (Trenton Evening Times, “Personality Clinic Tonight at YWCA.”).
 From documented appearances, it is evident that Howell was a strong advocate for the education and advancement of Black women.

 -